rails/rails/guides/source/active_record_basics.md

 Active Record Basics
 ====================

 This guide is an introduction to Active Record.

-After reading this guide we hope that you'll learn:
+After reading this guide, you will know:

 * What Object Relational Mapping and Active Record are and how they are used in Rails.
 * How Active Record fits into the Model-View-Controller paradigm.